 Awesome day!
 Today was by far one of my best and most challenging training days.
 It’s been tough getting any long rides in outside so I took full advantage of the 55 degree weather today.
 The highlight of today’s ride was the insane hills and of course riding with Kara and Chris.
 Kara is such an incredible friend.
 She and Chris have taught me a lot plus Kara makes a killer BLT sandwich post-ride.

 Incase you missed this post I just recently found out that Ironman Los Cabos is mostly hills.
 Yikes!
-So, um, yeah…keeping up the required pace while climbing hills in order to make cutoff is going to be cutting it tight for me…especially in a race where last year the do not finish rate seemed pretty high.
+I know you’re asking how I did not know this but that’s another story.
+So, um, yeah…keeping up through the hills in order to make cutoff is going to be cutting it tight for me…especially in a race where last year the do not finish rate seemed pretty high.
 I’ve actually had random Ironman people who I’ve never met ask me why I picked this race.
 Isn’t the weather, scenery, and Spanish language enough reason?
 I’ve accepted the fact it’s quite possible I may not cross the finish line of my first Ironman but since the majority of training has been incredibly mental, I realize that the mind is capable of almost anything.
 I still plan to give this race my all and no matter what I’ll be happy I took on the challenge.
 Kara is confident I will do it.

-I finally rode some serious hills today.
+Kara is the one that got me out there today and finally rode hills with me.
 Whoa!
-I’ve never heard the sound of my breath like this before.
-It was pretty weird.
-The reward for climbing the steep hills was of course flying downhill.
-I’ve never gone so fast downhill and kept envisioning what would happen if one of my wheels popped off.
+The reward for climbing the steep hills was of course going downhill of course.
+I’ve never gone so fast downhill and some funny things kept going through my mind as we rode downhill.
 Seriously…I felt a little nervous and noticed that I held my breath.
-We were greeted by some pretty spectators, the horses, after one of our climbs.
+We were greeted by some pretty spectators (the horses) at the top of one hill.